 It was built in 1842 on the initiative of newly-appointed Harrogate Improvement Commissioners.
 They commissioned Isaac Shutt, son of the owner of the Swan Inn, to build it.
 His octagonal, classical construction allowed visitors to Harrogate to be sheltered as they drank the sulphur water, provided they paid an entrance fee; to uphold the right of free access to the waters, an outside tap was put in place (Malcolm Neesam, Exclusively Harrogate).

-The outside tap is still there, and the brave can still taste water from the sulphur spring.
+The outside tap is still there, and the brave can taste water from the sulphur spring.

-The waters declined in popularity after World War II, and following the founding of the NHS, and eventually the Royal Pump Rooms closed.
+The waters declined in popularity after World War II.
+Following the founding of the NHS, people decided to rely on the science-based medecine, rather than drinking horrible-tasting water, to cure ailments.
+Eventually the Royal Pump Rooms closed.
 A museum opened in the building in 1953.

 The Swan Hotel, Harrogate, is about 200 years old.
 The Swan Inn existed on this site in Low Harrogate since at least 1777 (Wikipedia).
 In the late 1800s, it was redeveloped, and became the Harrogate Hydro.